gabber12/crossword/README.md

 crossword
 =========

-Solves Crossword.
+<h1>Solves Crossword.</h1>
-Words are taken from a standard dictonary. //Dictionary Search can be significantly speeded by using a TRIE Just A Complex Graph search with backtracking is applied.
+Words are taken from a standard dictonary. <br>//Dictionary Search can be significantly speeded by using a TRIE<br>
+Just A Complex Graph search with backtracking is applied.<br>
-Can be modified to give all solutions.
+Can be modified to give all solutions.<br>